0fajarpurnama0/0fajarpurnama0.github.io/_posts/2019-01-10-highschooldxd-mortal-veritas-ren-dark-seeker.md

 ## 3.4 The Discovery of the "Void Shift"

-<iframe width="725" height="329" src="https://www.youtube.com/embed/McfZYNyGyqM?start=163" title="Kingdom Hearts Union Cross Theater Day Break Town 32.
-As Darkness Stirs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<div class="video-container"><iframe src="https://www.youtube.com/embed/McfZYNyGyqM?start=163" title="Kingdom Hearts Union Cross Theater Day Break Town 32.
+As Darkness Stirs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>

 Ren sat at the base of the tree, his energy spent, his tears dried into salt tracks on his face.
 The park was silent, save for the distant chirping of crickets.